grapesfrog/GAI-is-going-well/README.md

 * Research articles , opinions  and presentations
 * Mitigations & tooling

-Some articles are difficult to put into a single category as some research articles are exploitable in the wild
+Some articles are difficult to put into a single category as some research articles are exploitable in the wild.

-Last updated : 8 Jun 2024
+Last updated : 15 Jun 2024